The airtable logo on a checklist, representing airtable project management

 Say you get set up for Airtable project management without any hassles.
 Your teams start using the tool pretty quickly and actually see the benefits right away.
 Congrats!
 You’ve officially achieved the best case scenario of tool adoption.

 But what if you’re working with people who won’t – or can’t – migrate to your new favorite tool?
-Maybe they’re using something like Jira to manage product work, or they rely on something like GitHub and HubSpot for their daily work.
+Maybe they prefer a CRM so you work in both HubSpot and Airtable. they’re using something like Jira to manage product work, or they rely on something like GitHub and HubSpot for their daily work.
 Either way, that makes collaborating with them tricky.

 Unless you have the right integration.